carbon-language/carbon-lang/docs/design/generics/goals.md

 Many languages have implemented generics systems, and we should learn from those experiences.
 We should copy what works and makes sense in the context of Carbon, and change decisions that led to undesirable compromises.
-We are taking the strongest guidance from Rust and Swift, which have the most similar goals.
+We are taking the strongest guidance from Rust and Swift, which have similar goals and significant experience with the implementation and usability of generics.
 They both use nominal interfaces, were designed with generics from the start, and produce native code.
 Contrast with Go which uses structural interfaces, or Java which targets a virtual machine that predated its generics feature.

 For example, Rust has found that supporting defaults for interface methods is a valuable feature.
 It is useful for [evolution](#interop-and-evolution),